-The Neutral Scenario (Yellow) reflects the inherent complexities of transnational infrastructure megaprojects.
+The Neutral Scenario: Partial Implementation with High Costs (Yellow)

+It reflects the inherent complexities of transnational infrastructure megaprojects.
 A partial implementation with generation between 1-2 GW suggests implementation challenges, but not a total failure.
 It represents the adaptability and resilience of involved actors, where technical, economic, or regulatory obstacles generate a compromise solution.
+In this scenario, Australia-Asia PowerLink is completed but faces cost overruns and construction delays.
+Generation capacity is lower than projected, and although Singapore manages to diversify its energy matrix, it still partially depends on natural gas (IEA, 2022).